svvchen/nervxious/_posts/2020-12-31-christmas.markdown

 I was lucky enough to learn this the hard way.
 As the plumber was on site, my upstairs neighbor showered.
 Her warm, shampoo scented water started filling my shower basin.
 I quickly realized that my floor was about to flood again, and rushed upstairs to interrupt my neighbors shower.

-**Our rough conversation**
+**Our conversation:**

 Me: Merry Christmas!
 Hey listen, I'm getting your shower runoff because of a clogged pipe.
 Could you...not shower for a bit?
 Confused, slightly pissed upstairs tenant: Um, sure.
 When will it be resolved?
 Me: Oh, erm.
 I'm not sure when it'll be resolved.
 But uh, nice to meet you!
-Your shampoo smells great?
+Your shampoo smells great though?

-After frightening her, I ran up to the third floor, where I had the same conversation with the tenant up there.

-I finally returned to my place to reassess what to do.
+After solidly scaring her, I ran up to the third floor, where I had the same conversation with the tenant up there, before finally returning to my place to assess the situation.

 ## 🙂 Part 3

 First up: property management.
-Unfortunately, they said they couldn't help on Christmas, but could send a dedicated plumbing team tomorrow to check on the situation.
+Unfortunately, they said they couldn't help on Christmas, but could send a dedicated plumbing team the next day to check on the situation.

 Hating my life, I slowly mopped up all the water on my bathroom floor.
 Then, terrified that someone would shower and re-flood my bathroom, I started transferring water from my shower basin into my toilet.

-Using a ladle, I scooped water into a pot, and dumped the contents in the toilet once the pot was full.
+Using a ladle, I scooped water into a stew pot, and dumped the contents into the toilet once the pot was full.

 .